The Children of Spider County: Closing narration

 "The wealth of a nation, of a world, consists in the number of superior men that it harbors, and often it seems that these men are too different, too dreaming.
 And often, because they are driven by powers and dreams strange to us, they are driven away by us.
 But are they really so different?
 Are they not, after all, held by the same things that hold us-by strong love, and soft hands?"

 Production

-Interiors had to be filmed at the Samuel Goldwyn Studios, as production on 'The Unknown'/'Forms of Things Unknown' pilot/episode was using up the soundstages at KTTV.
+Interiors had to be filmed at the Samuel Goldwyn Studios, as production on "The Unknown"/"The Forms of Things Unknown" pilot/episode was using up the soundstages at KTTV.